deluge-torrent/deluge/docs/source/devguide/how-to/curl-jsonrpc.md

 ## Check connected to deluged

-Use the `web.connected` method to get a boolean response if the webui is connected to a deluged host:
+Use the `web.connected` method to get a boolean response if the Web UI is connected to a deluged host:

     curl -d '{"method": "web.connected", "params": [], "id": 1}' -K curl.cfg

-Result is `false` because WebUI is not yet connected to the daemon:
+Result is `false` because Web UI is not yet connected to the daemon:

     {
         "error": null,